jrandj/aws-security-specialty/README.md

 1. A company continuously generates sensitive records that it stores in an S3 bucket.
 All objects in the bucket are encrypted using SSE-KMS using one of the company's CMKs.
 Company compliance policies require that no more than one month of data be encrypted using the same encryption key.
 What solution will meet the company's requirement?
     * Do not delete the old key.
 Rotating the key material is not possible.
 Trigger a Lambda function with a monthly CloudWatch event that creates a new CMK and updates the S3 bucket to use the new CMK.

+1. You need to have a cloud security device that would allow generating encryption keys based on the FIPS 140-2 Cryptographic Module Validation Program.
+Which of the following can be used for this purpose?
+    * AWS KMS and AWS Cloud HSM can generate the required encryption keys.

+1. A company stores critical data in an S3 bucket.
+There is a requirement to ensure that an extra level of security is added to the S3 bucket.
+In addition, it should be ensured that objects are available in a secondary region if the primary one goes down.
+Which of the following can help fulfill these requirements?
+    * Bucket versioning and cross-region replication should be enabled.
+A condition should be added to the bucket policy to enable MFA using `aws:MultiFactorAuthAge`.

+1. You have an EBS volume attached to a running EC2 instance that uses KMS for encryption.
+Someone has deleted the CMK which was used for the EBS encryption.
+Which of the following options is needed so that the EC2 instance can still use the EBS volume?
+    * The deletion of the CMK has no immediate effect on the EC2 instance or the EBS volume because EC2 uses the plaintext data key (not the CMK) to encrypt the disk.